daperk/AesthetiqAI/SENDGRID_IMPROVEMENTS.md

 ## Summary of Changes

+✅ **COMPLETED: January 2025 Update**

 All requested improvements have been successfully implemented for the patient invitation email system.
-The system now has robust error handling, clear status messages, and ensures that patient records are always created even if email sending fails.
+The system now provides comprehensive UI feedback for email configuration status and errors, with graceful fallback when emails cannot be sent.

 ## Key Improvements Made